 Crowns made from porcelain materials can fracture, just like a tooth.
 Sometimes a fractured porcelain crown can be repaired but it is best to have a fractured crown replaced with a new crown when the time comes.

-The dental crown in South Perth you choose will depend on your desired outcome.
+The crown you choose will depend on your desired outcome.
 Some crowns are placed for aesthetic reasons while others are placed to restore normal function.